rorysaur/quack/README.md

 In another terminal pane, navigate to the project root and boot up a server for `index.html`.
 I use `python -m SimpleHTTPServer`, then visit `localhost:8000` in my browser.

 You should be able to save changes to the `js/` directory, then refresh in the browser to see the changes.

+## Contributing

+If you are a collaborator, branch from `master` and create a pull request for each feature.
+Merge `master` when necessary.
+We'll use the Issues section for task tracking.

+If you are not a collaborator, fork this repo, create a feature branch, and submit a pull request from your fork.